How We Bloom

 How do flower blooms - fresh from the fields in South America, become the beautiful bouquets we enjoy in North America each day?
 Paul Miller AIFD, PFCI of Sunshine Bouquet shares the story.
 Offering insight into the farm … people … and process of growing and importing approximately 1.5 billion flower stems annually.
 Paul explains how field cut blooms move daily from one continent to another for the pleasure of flower consumers.

 How we Bloom podcast is an oasis of flower ideas.
-Hosts Sharon McGukin and Smithers-Oasis North America invite floral guests who dare to do things differently.
+Hosts Sharon McGukin and Smithers-Oasis North America interview floral guests who dare to do things differently.
 We listen, learn, explore new opportunities and that's how we bloom!

 Paul Miller (00:09):